-On the day our tour started, we set out early in the morning and drove toward the delta.
-There, we transferred into a motorboat that took us one hour into the delta to the starting point of our mokoro trip.
+On the day our tour started, we set out early in the morning and drove toward the Okavango delta.
+We were eager to start our safari in the Okavango Delta.
+There, we transferred into a motorboat that took us one hour into the heart of the delta to the starting point of our mokoro trip.
 It was a busy beach full of local guides, mokoros, and tourists ready to enjoy the traquility and beauty of the Okavango.
 Some tourists were departing; others were arriving.
 An American with a white beard turned to me smiling, “It is so peaceful and amazing… I hope you brought some bug spray!”

 And so we glided into the Okavango Delta.
 We moved slowly on the calm surface, gliding through reeds while tiny reed frogs jumped onto our legs and arms to catch a ride.
-We sat low in the floor of the mokoro, propped against molded plastic seats, while our guide stood in the back and pushed us forward with a long pole.
-We passed through narrow canals and water lilies and watched tall palm trees slide by.
-A few hours later we arrived at our camp, a small beach on a large forested island.
+We sat low in the floor of the mokoro, propped against molded plastic seats, while our experienced poler stood in the back and pushed us forward with a long pole through a secluded network of waterways.
+We passed through narrow canals and water lilies, past reeds, and watched tall palm trees slide by.
+A few hours later, it was late afternoon by then, we arrived at our camp, a small beach on a large forested island.

-After lunch, our guide told us we could take the mokoro for a paddle by ourselves.
+After lunch, our local guide told us we could take the traditional mokoro for a paddle by ourselves.
 Really?
 On our own?
 It was his only livelihood yet he trustingly allowed us to take it wherever we wanted.
 We happily, and somewhat nervously, hopped on and Hal took charge of the pole.
-He soon got the hang of it and guided us to a nearby swimming hole where we were told it was safe to swim (no crocodiles, no hippos, no lions).
+Our mokoro ride took us to a nearby swimming hole by a remote island where we were told it was safe to swim (no crocodiles, no hippos, no lions).

 We swam in the calm dark waters and enjoyed the peace and quiet, only broken by the occasional sightseeing plane doing lazy circles above our heads.
 Though the planes seemed invasive to me, I noticed that the wildlife took no notice.
 Soon the sound of motors faded away and only the buzz of dragonflies remained.
 Out of nowhere, a wave of mokoros appeared filled with tourists who, like us, craved seclusion.
-Having lost our paradise, we climbed out of the water and sunned ourselves on a nearby log surrounded by elephant poo.
+Having lost our paradise, we climbed out of the clear waters and sunned ourselves on one of the nearby fallen tree trunks surrounded by elephant poo.

 Walking Safari in the Okavango